fufuok/cache/DOC.md

 ## type [EvictedCallbackOf](<https://github.com/fufuok/cache/blob/master/configof.go#L12>)

-EvictedCallbackOf callback function to execute when the key\-value pair expires and is evicted\.
-Warning: cannot block\, it is recommended to use goroutine\.
+EvictedCallbackOf callback function to execute when the key\-value pair expires and is evicted.
+Warning: cannot block, it is recommended to use goroutine.

 ```go
 type EvictedCallbackOf[K comparable, V any] func(k K, v V)